To use Acquia Cloud as an origin, you must sign up for both an Acquia Cloud subscription and Fastly services and connect the two.

 Sign up for Fastly CDN services

-Log in to the Fastly application and complete your account configuration using the Fastly Quick Start guide that appears.
+- Log in to the Fastly web interface and complete your account configuration.

 Complete the integration